song31/comix-server/README.md

 ## How to run

 The Apache process automatically starts and is always running on Synlogy server.

 ## How to use

-- Copy your manga collection to the manga directory.
+- Copy your comic collection to the manga directory.
 - Start AirComix app and add your Synology server.
   Use the default port, 31251.
 - Enjoy!